huzaifakhan0308/math-magicians/README.md

 # 📖 Calculator <a name="about-project"></a>

-**Calculator**, in this project, i create simple Calculator using React.
+**Calculator** in this project, i create simple Calculator using React.

 ## 🛠 Built With <a name="built-with"></a>